Skip to main content

 Submitting from Draft Preview

 You’ll also have the option to submit your event at this time, if you choose.
-Admins will have the option to immediately publish the event, and champions will have the option to submit the event for admin approval.Save For Later
+The submit button you see depends on your permissions:

-- If you are a champion, you will see a “Submit for Approval” option.
+• If you have the Manage & Draft Events permission (without publish), you will see a “Submit for Approval” option.

 7